elfmaster/shiva_blogposts/shiva_introduction.md

 expanding the ELF workflow.
 Does this type of thing excite you?
 If so, keep reading...

-This blog-post is an introductory guide to understanding what Shiva is, how it works and a hands on tutorial to various patches, microprograms and more.. we will cover binary patching, game hacking, and writing security mitigations with Shiva modules.
+This blog-post is an introductory guide to understanding what Shiva is, how it works and a hands on tutorial to various patches, microprograms and more.. we will cover binary patching, x86_64 PacMan game cheats, ELF security modules  and more.
 We will demonstrate several DARPA and NASA binary patching challenges that Shiva has solved and explore a recent new Linux security mitigation: gASLR (Granular ASLR) implemented with a custom Shiva module that randomizes the order of functions and PLT entries at runtime.

-Why did I wait three years to write this blog-post?
 Well I reckon all good things come in time... aged wine, cigars, or even that *_Unicorn Tear_* that you saved from the Grateful Dead concert all those years ago and there was never a more perfect time than now to take it.... sound familiar?
-I now reveal to you Shiva... my binary hacking playtoy that was designed in the spirit of [ERESI](https://github.com/thorkill/eresi) and [Katana](https://katana.nongnu.org/doc/katana.html) and meticulously tailored for the DARPA
+I now reveal to you Shiva... my ELF micropatching framework that was designed in the spirit of [ERESI](https://github.com/thorkill/eresi) and [Katana](https://katana.nongnu.org/doc/katana.html) and meticulously tailored for the DARPA
 AMP program.
-I am honored, please keep reading. :) as you will see there isn't alot of documentation on Shiva other than the Shiva user manual
+I am honored to share it after nearly 4 years since it's conception.
+As you will see there isn't alot of documentation on Shiva other than the Shiva user manual
 [Found
 here](https://github.com/advanced-microcode-patching/shiva/blob/main/documentation/shiva_user_manual.pdf)
 and the [DEFCON 2023 Shiva